DARK-art108/Wheat-Head-Detection/README.md

 - Run the Ipynb Notebook if you want to get the same results using YoloV4.

 ## Acknowledgement
--  Sayak Paul for Faster-RCNN setup
+-  Sayak Paul for Faster-RCNN Setup